• Skip to primary navigation

 Bake gingerbread cookie

-• Store cookies at room temperature in a air tight container for up to 2 days.
+• Store cookies at room temperature in a tightly sealed air-tight container.

 Notes